MagnetarRocket/t2wm/README.md

 ## notes:

-Currently on big-sur, it brings up an error:
+Currently on big-sur on m1, it brings up an error:
 ```
 In file included from add_window.c:63:
 ./twm.h:74:10: fatal error: 'X11/StringDefs.h' file not found